 Similar to a runner pausing their watch when waiting at a pedestrian crossing in training runs, I pause my watch when I have to make any leg adjustments, lasting longer than approximately 30 seconds.
 If I have to make a stop due to anything non-leg-related, I don’t pause my watch for example if tying my shoelaces, pausing to sip water or just pulling over from starting off too fast.

 By doing this, although I'm gaining energy from pausing, i'm also needing to start again from stationary so I feel my adjusted time is still a reflection of my running ability.

 In practice, I have two types of personal best - the official results and my own adjusted results.
 All that matters in reality is that i’m making both official and unofficial improvements and i’m happy.
 Perhaps it may be worth considering if you could have multiple personal bests.
 After all, any personal best is an achievement.

-Athlete from Basingstoke
+Teacher of Mathematics from Basingstoke

 Age group: 25-29